-Getting a document from myindex by the following command:
+If you already indexed a document ID 1 in myindex, getting a document that specifying ID from myindex by the following command:

 '''

-$ curl -s -X GET http://localhost:8080/rest/myindex/doc/1 | jq .
+\c curl -s -X GET http://localhost:8080/indices/myindex/documents/1 | jq .

 '''

 You can see the result in JSON format.
 The result of the above command is: